inchworks/picinch/docs/install-1-docker-compose.md

 - `MYSQL_PASSWORD` and `db-password` Make them the same.
 - `domains` The domains or sub-domains for your server.
 They are needed here for certificate registration with Let's Encrypt.
 - `certificate-email` An email address that Let’s Encrypt will use to notify you of any problems with certificates.
-- `session-secret` A random 32 character key used to encrypt users session data.
-You could start with the one in this example and change a lot of the individual characters.
 - `admin-name` The username you will use to log-in to PicInch as administrator.
 An email address is recommended.
 - `admin-password` The administrator password.
 The admin account is exposed to the internet, so it is important to choose a strong password.
 A random sequence of at least 12 characters, or at least four random words is recommended.